Juanald/CryptoLeg/README.md

 Use React to render a page based on crypto information:
 a.
 Create a basic cryptocurrency react component: Done
 b.
-Populate cryptocurrency components with API data
+Populate cryptocurrency components with API data: Done
 c.
-Display components to user
+Display components to user: Done

+Use Tailwinds CSS to successfully style the data being displayed in an aesthetic manner a.